-As part of the security for towing, the boat is equipped with tie-downs fore and aft on the boat and on the trailer.
-Seek assistance from an authorized Malibu Trailer dealer to determine the location on your boat model and trailer as they vary.
-Also seek instruction for the proper way in which to tie or hitch the lines for both a secured boat and ease of disassembly of the hitches when you arrive at your destination.
+As part of the security for towing, the boat is equipped with tie-downs fore and aft (optional on trailers) on the boat and on the trailer.
+Seek assistance from an authorized Malibu (Axis) Trailer dealer to determine the location on your boat model and trailer as they vary.
+Also seek instruction for the proper way in which to tie or hitch the lines for both a secured boat and ease of unlatching the hitches when you arrive at your destination.